How to Sell Training to Companies and Quadruple Your Course Sales

 I repeat: be very aggressive.

-Following up with corporate clients is a bit different than your individual or one-off training sales reps.
+Following up with corporate clients is a bit different from your individual or one-off training sales reps.

 There’s a plethora of reasons why this is the case: